 To secure and protect access to climbing areas in Ontario through outreach, advocacy and stewardship.

-The Ontario Access Coalition is a provincial not-for-profit group that works with climbers, landowners, and land managers to secure and protect climbing and bouldering areas, and to promote environmental stewardship.
+The Ontario Alliance of Climbers is a provincial not-for-profit group that works with climbers, landowners, and land managers to secure and protect climbing and bouldering areas, and to promote environmental stewardship.
 We work with a community of dedicated volunteers who care passionately about rock climbing access.

 Climbers, landowners, land managers, and stakeholders working together with respect and appreciation to enable access to climbing areas for current and future generations to cherish and enjoy.